axruffin2055/How-to-install-Windows-11-on-a-clean-disk/README.md

 Guys and gals, before we get into this, I highly recommend installing a Linux Operating System (OS) on a USB.
 Why install another OS on an USB, when you already have an OS?
 Because if you embark on this quest:
 "How-to-install-Windows-11-on-a-clean-disk." and things do not go as planned such as technology decides
-that it does not want to configurate software or hardware for whatever reasons then you may need to
+that it does not want to configurate software or hardware for whatever reasons, then you may need to
 download software, or fix the problems using another OS with internet.
 It is better to have an OS backup
-if by change while working on this project Windows 11 will not boot up.
+if by change while working on this project, Windows 11 will not boot up.
 Also, please do not panic because I got you covered:
 https://github.com/axruffin2055/How-to-install-Windows-11-on-a-clean-disk./blob/main/Install%20Ubuntu
 This link will help with installing Ubuntu on a USB.
 Now on to this project.